sergioiglesias1/ML-Clasification-of-Iris-SVM/README.md

 # ML-Classification-of-Iris-SVM

 This project implements a comprehensive machine learning pipeline for classifying Iris flower species using **Support Vector Machines** (SVM) with **RBF kernel optimization**.
 The solution includes data exploration, preprocessing, hyperparameter tuning, and detailed performance evaluation.
-To see the whole process and output generated please find the link below: https://sergioiglesias1.github.io/myportfolio/project_svm.html
+To see the whole process and output generated please click this link here: https://sergioiglesias1.github.io/myportfolio/project_svm.html

 ## Features